Minimality of topological matrix groups and Fermat primes: Minimality properties of and

 As $\SL(n,\F)\cdot Z=\det^{-1}(M_n)$, Lemma \ref{lem: fstcom}(1) implies that the factor group is Hausdorff.
 The continuous homomorphism induces a continuous isomorphism $\tilde{\psi}$ from $\F^{\times}/M_n$ onto $\GL(n,\F)/(\SL(n,\F)\cdot Z)$.

 By Lemma \ref{lem: fstcom}(2), $\F^{\times}/M_n$ is compact.
 Hence $\tilde{\psi}$ is a topological group isomorphism.
 This proves that $\GL(n,\F)/(\SL(n,\F)\cdot Z)$ is compact.
-By the \textit{third isomorphism theorem for topological groups} (which is easy to verify for all topological groups; see \cite[Theorem 1.5.18]{AT} and \cite[Proposition 3.6]{It}), we have which completes the proof. \end{proof}
+By the \textit{third isomorphism theorem for topological groups} (which is easy to verify for all topological groups; see \cite[Theorem 1.5.18]{AT} and \cite[Proposition 3.6]{It}), we have